Offshore energy projects in the PNW

 A meeting on August 27, 2024 confirmed that OPALCO has applied for DoE funding for a phase 1 feasibility study.
 Permitting agencies include the Federal Energy Regulatory Commission (FERC), National Marine Fisheries Service, USFWS, Army Corps of Engineers, and various state agencies.

-Studies related to a tidal energy project in Admiralty Inlet near Whidbey Island showed that the tidal machine’s turbines would produce 180 decibels of sound in the critical habitat of endangered species, including orcas.
+Studies related to a tidal energy project in Admiralty Inlet near Whidbey Island showed that the tidal machine’s turbines could produce 180 decibels of sound in the critical habitat of endangered species, including orcas.
 The pain threshold for orcas is 135 decibels.
 The project was cancelled in 2014 after the federal government chose not to subsidize the project.

 References: